Yesterday I ate an entire bag of potato chips without even noticing.

 If you stop at Starbucks each morning and want to quit that mindless latté habit, replace it with something else you can drink in the car.
 Is there a place you can pick up a green smoothie to drink on your commute instead?
 Or fill a similar cup with tea or flavored water to bring with you while you drive.

-Mindless snacking habits seem hard to break, but not if you’re using the right strategies.
-Good intentions and making foods forbidden don’t work for mindless habits.
-Find ways to make the habit more difficult and less enjoyable to help yourself do less of it.
-Interrupt the habit by removing the trigger or taking away the reward.
+Mindless snacking habits seem hard to break, but the right strategies make it much easier.
+Good intentions and making foods forbidden don’t work for mindless snacking habits, because willpower shuts off when you're not paying attention.
+Instead, use these 5 strategies that work much better: Interrupt the habit by removing the trigger or taking away the reward.
+Find ways to make the habit more difficult and less enjoyable.
 Take control of snack packaging to dole out the amount you choose to eat and create a pause that prompts your rational brain to weigh in.
 And instead of trying to resist completely or quit altogether, which is hard, keep the trigger and reward the same but replace the snack with one that's better for you.

 Sign up to get instant access to Kendra's Break Your Mindless Snacking Habits free cheat sheet & guided workbook